Herogo3241/Pixel-Library/Readme.md

-# Computer Graphics Algorithms Implementation
+# Computer Graphics Algorithms Implementation Library

-This repository contains implementations of various computer graphics algorithms.
-You can compile and run the code on both Linux and Windows (WSL2) environments.
+This is the library for implementing computer graphics algorithms and generating output images.
+You can install the library and compile and run the code on both Linux and Windows (WSL2) environments.

 ## Tools Required